tars0x9752/home/README.md

 ### NixOS

-- git clone and cd into this repository
+- `nix flake clone github:tars0x9752/home --dest <DIR_NAME>` to clone this repo. then `cd <DIR_NAME>`
+  - Since this repository is a flake, you don't even need `git` to clone.
+Though if you prefer git command, you can do `git clone` instead.
 - `nix develop -c os-switch`
 - `nix develop -c install` to install home-manager itself and apply the home configuration
 - `reboot`